ukrbublik/malscan/README.md

 - `UserLists_Updated` - grab updated user lists, after `UserListsUpdated_*`
 - `AnimesUserrecs_All` - regrab users' anime-to-anime recommendations, run it rarely, like once in week..
 - `UserProfiles_All` - just to update favs, run it very rarely!
+- `Animes_All` - just to check possible updates of genres, relations, run it very rarely!

 Special tasks to fix possible problems with logins swaps: